 Pros: Chew-proof, bend-proof, extremely difficult to escape, best for crash protection in car travel

-Cons: Heavy, expensive, hard to move around, not attractive
+Cons: Heavy, expensive, harder to move around, not as attractive (for indoor decor)

 If you live in a small space, you can combine your dog's crate with a functional piece of furniture that best matches your home's decor.
 The Zen Crate is our favorite furniture crate option as it has extra features that help ease anxiety and noise phobias.
 They're often out of stock on Amazon due to their popularity, so you can pre-order them on their site, and you have to buy the door insert separately if you want one.